‘Dance Moms’ Abby Lee Miller Loses Two Jobs Due To Impending Sentencing

 Things aren’t going too well for Abby Lee Miller lately.
 The former star of Dance Moms recently quit the show in a rage via an Instagram post, citing issues with the producers and overall misogyny.
 She felt she wasn’t being portrayed in a positive light and that she did not have the control she wanted over the dances and her students.

 Some have speculated that Abby Lee Miller quit the show over her impending sentencing for fraud.
-Abby Lee Miller has plead guilty to hiding nearly $800,000 of her Dance Moms earnings and may face up to two years in prison.
-Also most speculate that she will, instead, be given parole, Abby did reveal that she was scared for her physical safety should she have to spend time behind bars.
+Abby Lee Miller has pleaded guilty to hiding nearly $800,000 of her Dance Moms earnings and may face up to two years in prison.
+Although most speculate that she will, instead, be given parole, Abby did reveal that she was scared for her physical safety should she have to spend time behind bars.

 The majority of children that follow me may be fast asleep, however now is the critical time to make the following statement: I WILL NO LONGER TAKE PART IN DANCE MOMS.
 FOR THE PAST SIX YEARS/ SEVEN SEASONS I HAVE ASKED, BEGGED, AND EVEN DEMANDED CREATIVE CREDIT FOR ALL THE IDEAS, AWARD WINNING ROUTINES, THEMES, AND COSTUMING – TO NO AVAIL!
 TODAY, I WAS SO PROUD THAT I WENT AGAINST THE PRODUCER'S IDEA (ONCE AGAIN) TO ENTER A COMMAND PERFORMANCE OF ONE OF MY FAVORITE NUMBERS… "WHERE HAVE ALL THE CHILDREN GONE?"
 ALONG WITH THREE BEAUTIFUL SOLOS!
 I don't have a problem working with any kid, I love children and have dedicated my life to making other people's children successful!
 I JUST HAVE A PROBLEM WITH BEING MANIPULATED, DISRESPECTED, AND USED – DAY IN AND DAY OUT BY MEN WHO NEVER TOOK A DANCE LESSON IN THEIR LIVES AND TREAT WOMEN LIKE DIRT! #dancemoms #season7 #ALDC #aldcalways #newbeginnings #aldcla #alllovedancecourage